codeoverflow-org/chatoverflow-wiki/Adding-a-new-platform-source.md

 Thank you for help for the development of *Chat Overflow*.
 While plugins live in their own project, source connections (e.g. to platform like Twitch or Discord) exist in the framework itself.
 By this, we can make sure that everyone profits from the new possibilites.
 This wiki entry tries to show you the different steps needed to implement a new connection.

-1. Add new types to the API
+1. Add new types to the API (Also register them in the requirement Input/Output section)
 2. Create a new package in the framework services package and implement the source specific connector
 3. Create a impl package and implement the types you added in the API